-PMA11V blade to suit Lie-Nielsen & Henry Eckert Low Angle Jack Plane
+PMA11V blade No 62 Low Angle Jack Plane

 Buy Now, Pay Later

-This PMA11V plane blade is made to suit the Lie-Nielsen & Henry Eckert Low Angle Jack Planes.
-At 4.8mm the blade is thicker than the original.
+This PMA11V plane blade is made to suit the Henry Eckert Low Angle Jack Plane.
+At 4.8mm the blade is thicker than normal.

 The bevel is ground at 25 degrees, it is sharp now but will respond well to a hone.
 We suggest installing a micro bevel at 30 or 35 degrees for general use.